 Not on great pay as teachers, her parents were resourceful with money.

 Her mother and father were great readers, and read to the children aloud in Irish and French and English.
 Reading material was always available.

 The best times were when their father would bring them to the country in Longford where her grandmother was from, but also to the Gaeltacht, where she gained her love of the Irish language, not through books, but through the enjoyment of life.

 Her father and mother were great theatre goers, but the last thing in their minds were of her going into theatre, and her father was shocked when she left school to take a part in the Abbey Theatre.”

-Siobhán McKenna (or Siobhán Nic Cionnait Aisteoir, as she was also known) was born 24 May 1923 in house off the Falls Road in west Belfast, although her mother was originally deom Longford and her father from Cork.
-The McKEnnas were an academic cultured, middle class family who were passionate about the Irish language and spoke nothing else at home.
-At the time of Siobhán’s birth, her father was lecturing at Queen’s University, Belfast, but when she was eight years old he moved the family to Galway where he became Progessor of Mathematics at Galway University.
+Siobhán McKenna (or Siobhán Nic Cionnait Aisteoir, as she was also known) was born 24 May 1923 in house off the Falls Road in west Belfast, although her mother was originally from Longford and her father from Cork.
+The McKennas were an academic cultured, middle class family who were passionate about the Irish language and spoke nothing else at home.
+At the time of Siobhán’s birth, her father was lecturing at Queen’s University, Belfast, but when she was eight years old he moved the family to Galway where he became Professor of Mathematics at Galway University.

 At a hearing into the burning of Millstreet Mill in 1896:- “Sergeant McKenna, Millstreet, said he was in his present station since 1887 and knew that Murphy was badly boycotted at one portion of that period.”

 So the McKenna’s would have been in Millstreet from 1887 to 1896/1897 when their father was moved to Ballingeary RIC Station.